markleeds2/cleaning_data/CodeBook.md

   $ FrequencyBodyGyroJerkMagMean  : num  -0.89 -0.952 -0.986 -0.986 -0.99 ...
   $ FrequencyBodyGyroJerkMagStdDev: num  -0.907 -0.938 -0.983 -0.986 -0.991 ...

-* Finally, the script creates uses the data set in the previous step as the input and creates a summary data set called "tidy__data.txt" set.
+* Finally, the final merged data set in the previous step was used as the input and a tidy data set called "tidy__data.txt" was created as a text file.
+The tidy data set contains the mean of each measurement for each "subject Activity_Label" grouping.
- The data set contains the mean of each measurement for each activity and each subject.
-The R object created from this tidy_data.txt can be created using the tidy_data <- read.table("tidy_data.txt", header = TRUE).
-The dimension of the resulting data frame  is 180x10  because there are 2 variables representing subject and
+  The corresponding R object based on tidy_data.txt can be created using the R code "tidy_data <- read.table("tidy_data.txt", header = TRUE)".
+  The dimension of the resulting data frame  is 180x10.
+The row dimension results from the fact that there are 30 subjects with each subject performing 6 activities.
- Activity_Label respectively and the other 8 variables representing the mean measurements for the particular "subject Activity_Label" grouping.
+  The column dimension results from the fact that there 2 columns representing subject and Activity_Label respectively and 8 other columns representing the mean measurements for the particular "subject Activity_Label" grouping.